American Civil War

 Advantages of the North

 On paper the South was much weaker than the North.
 She lacked the North's productive capacity and consisted of 11 states as opposed to 23.
 Her population was less than half the North's, and after secession the Confederates had to create new instruments of government and administration.
 And the South was far from 'solid'.
 Many people in Georgia, Alabama, Mississippi, and Louisiana supported the North, while the West Virginians formed a separate state and joined the Union later in the war.
 The South's prosperity depended upon exports, but the American navy, supporting the North, blockaded the Southern ports, so preventing the export of her staple crop, cotton.
 The Southerners made one attempt to gain naval supremacy.
-In 1863 they fitted a captured frigate with ten guns and plated it in armour.
+In 1863 they fitted a captured frigate with ten guns and plated it in armor.
 This ship, the Merrimac, caused havoc until another iron-clad ship, the Monitor, was launched by the Union against her.
 In their first encounter Merrimac was defeated.

 The South did have a few advantages.
 Her generals were superior and her soldiers more used to handling firearms.